-Apart from seeing the Northern Lights, I really wanted to go reindeer sledding in Tromso, Norway.
+Apart from seeing the Tromso Northern Lights, one of the best Tromso tours is reindeer sledding with the Sami people.
 It’s one of those once in a lifetime experiences and something I knew I had to do.

-I learnt quite quickly there are loads of tour operators in Tromso but if you want to go reindeer sledding then you should book with Tromso Lapland.
+I learnt quite quickly there are loads of tour operators but if you want to go reindeer sledding then you should book with Tromso Lapland.
 Here’s why…

-To be honest, I was a little skeptical about going on the Reindeer and Sami Culture tour.
+To be honest, I was a little skeptical about going on the Reindeer and Sami Culture tour in Tromso.